Grace Dieu (ship): Service after Henry V's death and loss

 When Henry V died in 1422 his ships were treated as his private property rather than as part of the kingdom's navy.
 Many were sold off to pay his debts.

 In 1430 William Soper, by now in charge of the administration of the entire navy, dined with the commander of the Florentine merchant fleet on board Grace Dieu.

 Subsequently, Grace Dieu was laid-up in the River Hamble.
 Already dismasted and stripped of equipment, she was burnt to the waterline after being set ablaze by a bolt of lightning in 1439.

 Rediscovery

 The remains of Grace Dieu are still in the River Hamble at Bursledon, near Southampton, Hampshire.
 Until 1933 the wreck was believed to be that of a Danish galley or a nineteenth-century merchant ship, but in that year a proper survey established both the true identity of the wreck, and the great size of the ship.
-The site was designated under the Protection of Wrecks Act on 5 February 1974 and was excavated by Channel 4's archaeology programme Time Team in 2004 for the 2005 series.
+The site was designated under the Protection of Wrecks Act on 5 February 1974.
+The ship was surveyed and partially excavated by the National Maritime Museum in the 1980s and more recently by the University of Southampton's Centre for Maritime Archaeology.
+In 2004 this work was filmed for Channel 4's archaeology programme Time Team (2005: Series 12 Episode 6)).
 50 metres from the remains lie those of another vessel, believed to be Grace Dieus contemporary Holigost.